Are there any benefits of exercising on an empty stomach?

 However, performing physical activity on an empty stomach may have some benefits in apparently healthy people whose metabolism has begun to change due to a sedentary lifestyle.
 Walking on an empty stomach is a popular trend that we will analyze in this article from a health perspective, rather than focusing on sports performance.

-But before getting into the matter, let us tell you that this exercise should be considered only if we are going to do moderate physical exercise such as walking, doing housework, practicing yoga or any other low intensity activity.
-Regarding fasting, it is suggested to exercise a few hours after eating (before breakfast in the morning) or just before the next meal.
+But before getting into the matter, let us tell you that this practice should be considered only if we are going to implement it moderate physical exercise Like walking, doing household work, practicing yoga or any other low-intensity activity.
+Regarding fasting, it is suggested to exercise a few hours after eating (in the morning before breakfast) or just before the next meal.

 Designed to hunt on an empty stomach

-The method of exercising without eating is scientifically supported by the physiological cycle of activity-reward-rest.
-According to evolutionary medicine, humans are designed to roam (hunt) on an empty stomach.
+The method of exercising without eating is scientifically supported by the body cycle action-reward-rest, According to evolutionary medicine, humans are designed to roam (hunt) on an empty stomach.
 Or, in other words, traveling long distances on an empty stomach in search of food.

-The desire to eat produces orexin, a neuropeptide that keeps us awake and stimulates movement.
-Furthermore, orexin has been found to be related to certain areas of the brain, which explains the famous phrase “You are smarter than you are hungry”.
-That is, the body is ready to be alert and go in search of food in case of slight hunger.
-On the other hand, when we eat and get a reward, we start feeling sleepy: the body asks to rest, digest and take advantage of all the nutrients.
+desire to eat arises orexin, a neuropeptide that keeps us awake and stimulates movement.
+Furthermore, orexin has been found to be linked to certain areas of the brain, which explains the famous phrase ‘You are smarter than you are hungry’.
+That is, the body is ready to be alert and go in search of food in case of slight hunger. instead, When we eat and get reward we fall asleep: The body asks to rest, digest and take advantage of all the nutrients.

 This physiological rhythm of work-reward-rest was defined years ago by researchers Manu Chakraborty and Frank Boothby, and is today considered a potential method of intervention to improve health.